Los Altos North | 07/17/2017-07/28/2017

 Allegra Ceseña, eBook Ranger

 Allegra Ceseña recently earned her Bachelor’s Degree in English Literature from California State University, Channel Islands.
-Since moving to the Bay Area to continue her education, Ms. Ceseña has spent the last year teaching after school enrichment courses through Bay Area communities programs.
-Her experiences paired with her passion for research oriented writing, interdisciplinary studies, and multicultural literature have led her to continue her education as she works toward earning a Teaching Credential in the coming year.
+Since moving to the Bay Area to continue her education, Ms. Ceseña has spent the last 2 years teaching after school enrichment courses through Bay Area community programs for elementary and high school grades.
+Her experiences paired with her passion for research-oriented writing, interdisciplinary studies, and multicultural literature have led her to continue her education as she works toward earning a English Single Subject Teaching Credential and Master’s in Secondary Education in the coming year.
 Her long term goal is to teach High School Literature here in the Bay Area.